nununoisy/gb-presenter-rs/sameboy-sys/README.md

 4. The `cppp` binary should be in your current directory.
 Install it somewhere convenient or add the `cppp` dir to your PATH.

+### MSVC setup

+SameBoy does not support MSVC, so this crate calls out to Clang to compile it.
+You can install Clang and its MSBuild integration from the Visual Studio Installer.

 ### Compiling `sameboy-sys`

 1. Ensure `cppp` is on your PATH.